What is the Victoria Health Co-operative?

 The Victoria Health Co-operative is a community-owned enterprise in which every member-owner has equal rights and responsibilities.

 The Victoria Health Co-operative is a general membership co-op.
 Any legal person (any entity that can sign a contract, whether a human person, a business, etc) can apply for membership, subject only to the approval of the Board.
-We have no geographical limits.
+We have no geographical limits and we are members of the International Co-operative Alliance (ICA).

 Our Legal Structure: